Pythonian/fakernaija/README.md

 Generated data saved to /home/projectdir/data.csv
 ```

+_For more detailed usage of the CLI, please refer to the [CLI documentation](https://fakernaija.readthedocs.io/en/latest/cli.html)._

 ## Documentation

 Please check our [extended docs](https://fakernaija.readthedocs.io/en/latest/) for a full list of all available methods and subcommands.

-## Contributing
+## Get Involved

 We welcome contributions!
 Please see the [contributing guide](https://fakernaija.readthedocs.io/en/latest/contributing.html) for more information on how to contribute to this project.
+Make sure to review our [coding guidelines](https://fakernaija.readthedocs.io/en/latest/contributing.html#coding-guidelines) before submitting your PRs.

 ## Feedback

 Efforts have been made to ensure the accuracy of the data, but there could be slip-ups.
-If you identify any such oversight, please [raise an issue](https://github.com/Pythonian/fakernaija/issues) as soon as possible.
-You can also suggest improvements or new features.
+If you identify any such oversight, please [raise an issue](https://github.com/Pythonian/fakernaija/issues/new/choose) as soon as possible.
+You can also suggest improvements or new features or reach out to [Seyi Pythonian](https://twitter.com/Ajibel).

+## Changelog

+See the [changelog](https://fakernaija.readthedocs.io/en/latest/changelog.html) for details on changes made in each version.

 ## License